oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 A distribution list is a grouping of mail recipients that is addressed as a single recipient.
 Distribution lists are used to send e-mail to groups of people without having to enter each recipient's individual address.
 Distributions lists can be established to receive and distribute internal, external, or internal and external email.

 This saves the sender from needing to enter each individual email address when emailing a group.
 These groups/lists are generally leveraged for emailing an entire team or project.
-Only internal agency employees can send emails to the "Agency-all" distribution list.
+Only internal organisation employees can send emails to the "Organisation-all" distribution list.

 Distribution lists are created in different ways depending on the Exchange architecture:

 - Cloud Deployments - For cloud only deployments, distribution lists are created within Office 365.
 - Hybrid Deployments - For hybrid deployments, distribution lists can be created both within Office 365 and on-premises.
 On-premises lists are then synchronised to Office 365.
 The on-premises method has the benefit of living with the user identity source of truth however it does create complexity when it is not managed in the same location as Exchange.

-Hybrid distribution lists cannot be managed directly in the outlook client by the user, if this functionality is required by the agency then it is recommended to re-create those address lists in Exchange Online.
+Hybrid distribution lists cannot be managed directly in the outlook client by the user, if this functionality is required by the organisation then it is recommended to re-create those address lists in Exchange Online.

 Management of Distribution lists can be streamlined through the enforcement of a Naming Policy.
 A Distribution list Naming Policy allows the enforcement of a consistent naming strategy across Microsoft 365 groups.
 It consists of two parts: